Use trusted images for continuous integrationEstimated reading time: 7 minutes

 Next, create a team called “CI” and add the “jenkins” user to this team.
-All signing policy is team based, so if we want only a single user to be able to sign images destined to be deployed on the cluster, we must create a team for this one user.
+All signing policy is team based, so if we want to grant only a single user the ability to sign images destined to be deployed on the cluster, we must create a team for this one user.

 Set up the signing policy

 While still logged in as an admin, navigate to “Admin Settings” and select the “Content Trust” subsection.
 Select the checkbox to enable content trust and in the select box that appears, select the “CI” team we have just created.
 Save the settings.